Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "I'll go see what's taking our resident magician," Sam said and headed up the stairs with a nod to her guests, "Excuse me."

 Darrin was putting his cufflinks on when Samantha came into their room, "Sweetheart, you okay?
 You've been up here awhile."

-"I couldn't find my cufflinks," Darrin said, gesturing to them as he fastened them.
+"I couldn't find my cufflinks," Darrin gestured to them as he fastened them.
 Samantha took his arm and helped him out.
 He gave her a small smile and thanks as she helped him with his other arm.
 He didn't tell her the whole truth as to what really happened.
 As he stood in front of the mirror earlier, contemplating what to wear, almost every scenario had popped on him.
 After a few minutes of getting everything under control, he was finally able to dress the normal way.

-"Sweetheart, can I ask you a question?," Samantha followed Darrin with her eyes as he put his tuxedo jacket on.
+"Sweetheart, can I ask you a question?"
+Samantha followed Darrin with her eyes as he put his tuxedo jacket on.

-"Hmm?," Darrin asked as he straightened his jacket out.
+"Hmm?"
+Darrin straightened his jacket out.

-"Did anything happen out of the ordinary at work?," Sam asked.
+"Did anything happen out of the ordinary at work?"
+Sam asked.